splunk/addonfactory-ucc-generator/docs/components.md

 }
 ```

-> Note: `validators` field should be present for the file input exactly as it is in the example above.
+> Note: `validators` field should be present for the file input.

 This is how it looks like in the UI: